 Based on these methods of calculation and publicly accessible data, flights of Barrick-Gold-owned aircraft in 2019 contributed, at minimum, to the loss of four square kilometres of Arctic sea ice.
 Private jets, which are extensively used in the gold mining industry, carry an average of only four people per flight.
 In 2017, 12% of US residents took a plane six or more times, accounting for two-thirds of all flights by US residents, while in the same year more than half of residents didn’t take a plane at all.

 This website includes a detailed list of references and tools used in the visualizations, but it is worth explaining some of them here.
 Flight data has been partly sourced from the OpenSky Network, a non-profit association based in Switzerland.
 Started as a research project across European universities in 2012, the network crowdsources global aircraft flight data and shares the data with researchers free of charge.
 Researchers with OpenSky have estimated capturing close to half of all global flights.
 Furthermore, the process of calculating fuel consumption for flights emerged as important because the minimum volume could be established, while the many limitations of coverage for flight data prevented a total assessment of flight routes and attendant data.
 There are accessible tools on the web to establish average fuel consumption data for particular luxury jets, and from there, their carbon emissions.

 Mining Maps is an evolving web-based project with an open number of featured visualizations.
-Please use the email below if you want to get in touch with the site contributors.
+Please use the email below for more information.

 The research and visualizations on this site are licensed under a Creative Commons Attribution-NonCommercial 2.5 Canada License.